-Children enrolled in the three or one day programs must have a consistent schedule (for example, the three days each week are Monday, Wednesday, Friday or the one day is Wednesday).
+For School Year, children enrolled in the three or one day programs must have a consistent schedule (for example, the three days each week are Monday, Wednesday, Friday or the one day is Wednesday).
 Any changes to the schedule must be approved at least one week in advance by the Program Coordinator.

 Community Education Services programs are equipped with many toys, games, and other activities for children to enjoy.
 Because we offer children so many choices, we do not allow toys, games, etc. from home to be played with during program time.
 We are not responsible for personal property that is lost, stolen, damaged or destroyed.